-- 18. Some sites have a statutory designation and are protected by legislation such as the Conservation of Species and Habitat Regulations 2010 and the Wildlife and Countryside Act 1981 (as amended). - The following types of sites are identified on the Local Plan Policies Maps of each local authority and are protected by the Local Plan Policies on Biodiversity and Nature Conservation: - International Sites designated under European legislation, which include Special Protection Areas (SPAs) and Special Areas of Conservation (SACs).
+- 19. Some sites have a statutory designation and are protected by legislation such as the Conservation of Species and Habitat Regulations 2010 and the Wildlife and Countryside Act 1981 (as amended). - 20.
+The following types of sites are identified on the Local Plan Policies Maps of each local authority and are protected by the Local Plan Policies on Biodiversity and Nature Conservation: - International Sites designated under European legislation, which include Special Protection Areas (SPAs) and Special Areas of Conservation (SACs).
 The Ribble and Alt Estuaries SPA is an example.
-This site is also designated as a Ramsar site, which are wetlands of international importance. - Sites of National importance for conservation, which are designated as Sites of Special Scientific Interest (SSSIs) - Locally important sites, which may have been designated as Local Wildlife Sites - known in Lancashire as Biological Heritage Sites (BHSs) and Local Geodiversity Sites (LGS, formerly RIGs).
+This site is also designated as a Ramsar site, which are wetlands of international importance.
+The SPD is unlikely to have any significant effect on a SPA or SAC, above and beyond any significant effects that the Core Strategy or Local Plans are likely to have, either individually or in combination with other plans and projects.
+Therefore, the SPD will not trigger the need for an Appropriate Assessment. - Sites of National importance for conservation, which are designated as Sites of Special Scientific Interest (SSSIs) - Locally important sites, which may have been designated as Local Wildlife Sites - known in Lancashire as Biological Heritage Sites (BHSs) and Local Geodiversity Sites (LGS, formerly RIGs).